lucionardelli/tesina/README.md

  After getting the convex hull, some automatic simplifications are made in order to get a "nicer" model.

- As a final step, the resuilting PNML is generated according to the international standard.
+ As a final step, the resulting PNML is generated according to the international standard.

 ###Installation
  In order to use it, some requirements are that must be met.